Keast09/Arcadia/README.md

 I’ve been working on the game for over a year (creation date of this README: August 10, 2026) completely on my own.
 So I want to start with small things and get useful feedback to improve.

 I’m counting on your help to support me and create more apps that you want for free...
 I won’t put ads or paid plans.
 I’m poor and Brazilian, just playing at being...
 Robin Hood.

+# OBS
+I'm a pretty busy guy with the situation mentioned earlier, so, patience...